karenls/CourseProjectWearables/README.md

 **Export data**

-Create a csv file of the final tidy data frame, named '[tidyWearableLongForm.txt](tidyWearableLongForm.txt "The exported tidy data")'.
+Create a text file of the final tidy data frame, named '[tidyWearableLongForm.txt](tidyWearableLongForm.txt "The exported tidy data")'.
 This file can be downloaded into working directory and read into R using:

-    df <- read.csv("tidyWearableLongForm.txt")
+    df <- read.table("./tidyWearableLongForm.txt", header = TRUE)
     head(df)

 Here is the head of the data, for the curious: